 * All patients are unique and individual results may vary.

 While getting a nose job, you may be interested in other procedures to improve your confidence in your appearance.
-As you take the focus off of your nose, you may want to consider mentoplasty, or chin surgery, to better balance your face.
+As you take the focus off of your nose, you may want to consider mentoplasty, or chin surgery, to better balance your facial features.

 If you need nose surgery to correct a breathing problem, insurance may cover it.
 Be prepared to work with your physician’s office to get the documentation submitted correctly, and check your policy carefully before proceeding.

 The surgeons at Becker Plastics do not advise making radical changes to your nose.
 Your surgical results will be subtle.
 We can also take your photo and review it using advanced modeling software to give you an idea of your results.

 A prominent chin can make your nose look too small for your face.
 If you are getting braces to correct your bite and you may need to realign your jaw, consider waiting on your rhinoplasty until you know what your final chin alignment will be.
 A successful rhinoplasty will affect facial balance.

 If your skin is ruddy and prone to scarring, you can still be a candidate for rhinoplasty but you may have to take more precautions after your procedure.
 Avoiding exercise and sunlight for a while after your surgery is critical.